milodarling/whatsthehomework/README.md

 * Change the home page (`views/home.jade`).
 The home page is pretty generic, so you could keep it the same, however, it currently asks other students to contact you (the moderator) if they have a teacher whose homework they'd like to put on this site, so you can either take that part down or put your real email up there.
 * Change the footer.
 Each homework page has a footer that says "Made with ♥ by Milo Darling."
 If you want to change or delete that, do so in `views/teacher.jade`.
 * Add classes.
 Classes can be added in the `homeworks` folder.
 It is fairly easy to change, and there is a readme in the [`/homeworks` folder](/homeworks) with detailed instructions on adding classes.

+###Using whatsthehomework

+Once you have set up whatsthehomework, it is fairly easy to use.
+Going to the root of the website gives you a nice introductory paragraph with the listing for the classes you have added.
+Clicking any of the links for the classes will bring you to that class's page and list all of the homework out.
+To edit homeworks, go to `/edit` on your website (e.g. http://example.com/edit), where you will be presented with a list of classes to edit.
+From there, you can select a class and either add new homework or edit existing ones.

 ###License